Evidence-based practices are the answer to our childbirth crisis in America. Scientifically sound studies provide the clearest information.

 If you have a question about setting up a Waterbirth Program and would like operational details, we are happy to help.
 While some Midwives rent out their Birth Pools to each patient, others prefer to have their patients' provide their own Birth Pool.
 We carry Birth Pool Liners and Accessories and can tailor a Kit for your customers.
-We recently added some basic Midwifery Supplies to our offering, for more convenient one-stop-shopping.

 We aim to provide as much information as possible.
 We have posted Specification Sheets on all our Inflatable Birth Pools as well as a “what do I need” for those just getting started.
 We also post the latest Waterbirth Studies for your referral and when available a downloadable pdf for your use.

 Longevity of an inflatable Birth Pool depends on storage and handling.
 Storing your Birth Pool at room temperature is a good practice and keeps the Birth Pool from getting brittle during cold weather and stretchy during hot weather.
 A durable storage container is recommended to keep your birth pool puncture-free.

 Are you considering Waterbirth at your facility?
 The primary benefit of providing Waterbirth is pain relief leading to patient satisfaction.
 The second benefit is an undisturbed birth with lower medical intervention including reduced c-section rates.
 Lastly, there is a competitive edge to providing Waterbirth.
 More and more women are asking for it and they will go where it is offered.